jolocom/jolocom-cli/README.md

 Please note that payment related interactions are **experimental** and are only to be used for **testing purposes**.

-The route for payment is
+The deep link route for authentication on the Smartwallet App is:

     jolocomwallet://payment/<JWT>